Data & Definitions

 Payer Types

-Where data are available, you can filter or view metrics separately by payer type.
+Where data is available, you can filter or view metrics separately by payer type.
 Not all metrics are available for all payer types, depending on data availability for your attributed panel.

 Data Lag

-Data lag refers to the delay between when a clinical encounter occurs and when the corresponding claim appears in Jiro Health.
+Data lag refers to the delay between when a clinical encounter occurs and when the corresponding claim appears in Jiro.
 Claims do not arrive in real time.
 Typical lag windows are:

 Data Coverage